cchurch/api-docs/source/includes/_sample_code.md

 }
 ```

 Only attributes with updated information will be returned in the response payload.
-For the mobile apps, we monitor the ‘pre’ attribute for new timestamps, and when a new timestamp does come in, we make the appropriate API call to retrieve the camera image
+For the mobile apps, we monitor the ‘pre’ attribute for new timestamps and when a new timestamp does come in, we make the appropriate API call to retrieve the camera image

 The power of this API lies in the ability of being able to control what events and resource types to listen to.
 This allows updates to the camera to be known in real time